 NO toys of war (military figures, guns, knives, weapons, etc)

 NO food or candy of any kind

 NO medications or vitamins

 NO breakable items such as snowglobes or glass containers

 DO include storybooks (but remember that you do not know what language your child speaks)

 DO consider games (especially travel size) that have picture directions, directions in several languages, or are able to be easily understood if a child cannot read English

 DO be culturally sensitive when making selections.
 This project is about spreading the love of Jesus.
 The children who receive your gifts are mostly non-caucasion (“red and yellow, black and white — they are precious in His sight”) — So maybe a “white” Barbie doll is not such a good idea.

-AVOID toys with American flags
+AVOID toys or clothes with American flags

 Questions: Contact Rosemary Hinkle at RHinkle@abington.org